Large Continual Instruction Assistant: Preliminary

-Detailed process please kindly refer to Appendix \ref{DEMA}.
-Eq.(\ref{DeEMA}) implies that $\theta^*$ is a weighted sum of $\theta_i (i\in\{1,t\})$, and the summation weight is a product about $\beta_i$ in different iterations.
+In Appendix \ref{DEMA}, we imply that $\theta^*$ is a weighted sum of $\theta_i (i\in\{1,t\})$, and the summation weight is a product about $\beta_i$ in different iterations.
 Each update can contribute to the EMA parameters by reviewing the previous parameters, which can make it have excellent stability.
 While for the traditional gradient update, the gradient only carries novel information, but without reviewing the previous one.

-From Figure \ref{merge}(b), we further discover that the performance of the EMA method is greatly affected by the summation weight, and a stable EMA weight cannot be applied to flexible and various instructions, \textit{e.g.} "Answer the question using a single word or phrase" in OCRVQA dataset and "Answer with the option’s letter from the given choices directly" in ScienceQA dataset \citep{oqa, gqa}.
-As a consequence, we are motivated to propose a dynamical update method for EMA weight.
+We further discuss that the performance of the EMA method is greatly affected by the summation weight.
+A stable EMA weight cannot be applied to flexible and various instruction datasets (see Appendix \ref{influ_ema}).
+Thus, we are motivated to propose a dynamical update method for EMA weight.